 Yeah, I think my relationship with Sikhi has definitely evolved and been different at different times of my life.
-Before I came out around that pray and social trend anything, I relied heavily on Sikhi in terms of, I was amrit-shakh [taking part/committing to a daily spiritual practice] or was baptized, so I prayed a lot, you know, and there was just a strength I got from being in that community of people who were, you know, regularly, okay, sorry, you know, doing kirtan or, you know, translating Gurbani.
+Before I came out around that pre-transition and social trend- anything- uhm, I relied heavily on Sikhi in terms of, I was Amrit-chhak, or was baptized, so I prayed a lot, you know, and there was just a strength I got from being in that community of people who were- you know, regularly, okay, sorry, you know, doing keertan or, you know, translating Gurbaani.
 So there was definitely that time.
-And it also allowed me to dress very, in what word, androgynously, I guess.
-You know, I wore a keyski [smaller head covering].
+And it also allowed me to, uhm, dress very, in what word, androgynously, I guess.
+You know, I wore a keyski.
 I never had a chunni on because I wore a hoodie.
-But it allowed me to like have that space.
-I think then when after my parents used religion as a, to, to, to what?
+But it allowed me to like, have that space.
+I think then when, after my parents used religion as a- to, to navigate [jumbled audio] -

+-to what?

 To dismiss, I guess, my identity and that kind of like really pushed me away from religion, and there was a lot of anger and resentment.
 And I think it's still taking me time to reconnect with Sikhi the way I did.
-And it's because most of, I think, most of our community practice a colonial version of Sikhi, which is very based in like militant rules, looking Sikh versus practicing Sikhi, you know.
+And it's because most of- I think- most of our community practice a colonial version of Sikhi, which is very based in like militant rules, looking Sikh versus practicing Sikhi, you know.
 And yeah, that's, I think we all are navigating because that's a Sikhi that tells you you can't be queer and Sikh.
-So I'm trying to, in my daily life, just you know connect with Sikhi on an individual level, you know, have my own relation with the Guru and not be told by other cishet Punjabi men how my relationship should look or how I should look as a Sikh, you know.
+So I'm trying to, in my daily life, just you know connect with Sikhi on an individual level, you know, have my own relation with the Guru and not be told by other cishet Panjabi men how my relationship should look or how I should look as a Sikh, you know.
 And there's no answer.
-And I think colonial militant version of Sikhism doesn't allow for those, that humanity to exist in how we keep Sikhi in this modern world, because Sikhi was centuries ago, it will look different.
+And I think colonial militant version of Sikhism doesn't allow for those- that humanity to exist in how we keep Sikhi in this modern world, because Sikhi was centuries ago, it will look different.
 And they don't want it to look different now, you know.
 Yeah.

-Yeah, that's really interesting and yeah, I mean, side note also, like if you want to speak Punjabi or whatever and it's like helpful for you, totally game to like, yeah, do that.
-So I appreciate that too, because yeah, and you're right, you know, we don't have, while we don't have the language to talk about sexuality and gender in Punjabi, I think it's also like vice versa, right?
+Yeah, that's really interesting and yeah, I mean, side note also-like if you want to speak Panjabi or whatever and it's like helpful for you, totally game to like, yeah, do that.
+So I appreciate that too, because yeah, and you're right, you know, we don't have, while we don't have the language to talk about sexuality and gender in Panjabi, I think it's also like vice-versa, right?
 Is that English can't really capture our emotions and our feelings sometimes too.
-And Punjabi, it just feels a little bit more connected to who we are.
-So just offering that if, yeah, you want to do that.
-So What are some stories that you've heard in your family or like communities that help you understand yourself better?
+And Panjabi, it just feels a little bit more connected to who we are.
+So just offering that if- yeah, you want to do that.
+So, what are some stories that you've heard in your family or like communities that help you understand yourself better?
 Were there any, what were your experiences like?
 If you can sort of dive into the childhood experiences from that angle.